ysmood/nokit/doc/readme.tpl.md

     kit.log 'Run clean and build non-concurrently.'
 ```

 Then you can run it in command line: `no`.
-Just that simple, without action
+Just that simple, without task
-argument, `no` will try to call the `default` action directly.
+name, `no` will try to call the `default` task directly.

 You can run `no -h` to display help info.

 Call `no build` or `no b` to run the `build` task.

+For real world example, just see the [nofile](nofile.coffee?source) that nokit is using.

 For more doc for the `option` goto [commander.js](https://github.com/tj/commander.js).